gorgonia/gorgonia.github.io/content/about/_index.md

 pre = "<b>X. </b>"
 +++

+# about

+Gorgonia works by creating a computation graph, and then executing it.
+Think of it as a programming language, but is limited to mathematical functions, and has no branching capability (no if/then or loops).
+In fact this is the dominant paradigm that the user should be used to thinking about.
+The computation graph is an [AST](http://en.wikipedia.org/wiki/Abstract_syntax_tree).

+Microsoft's [CNTK](https://github.com/Microsoft/CNTK), with its BrainScript, is perhaps the best at exemplifying the idea that building of a computation graph and running of the computation graphs are different things, and that the user should be in different modes of thoughts when going about them.

+Whilst Gorgonia's implementation doesn't enforce the separation of thought as far as CNTK's BrainScript does, the syntax does help a little bit.

+## going further

-This section contains articles with a goal to explain how gorgonia works.
+This chapter contains articles with a goal to explain how gorgonia works.

+{{% notice info %}}
-The articles in this section should:
+The articles in this section are understanding-oriented, and provides background and context.

-* be understanding-oriented
-* provides background and context

-Analogy: an article on culinary social history
+{{% /notice %}}

 {{% children description="true" %}}